-When we look below the surface, we see that the Basic Materials sector's Core Earnings, at \$60.1 billion, are also unevenly distributed, though less so than the Energy and Technology sectors.
+When we look below the surface, we see that the Basic Materials sector's Core Earnings, at \$62.1 billion, are also unevenly distributed, though less so than the Energy and Technology sectors.

-Nucor Corporation (NUE), Dow Inc. (DOW), LyondellBasell Industries (LYB), Freeport McMoRan (FCX), and Linde, PLC (LIN), make up 53% of the sector's Core Earnings.
+Nucor Corporation (NUE), Dow Inc. (DOW), LyondellBasell Industries (LYB), Freeport McMoRan (FCX), and Linde, PLC (LIN), make up 51% of the sector's Core Earnings.

-Put another way, 20% of the companies in the S&P 500 Basic Materials sector generate 53% of the sector's Core Earnings.
+Put another way, 19% of the companies in the S&P 500 Basic Materials sector generate 51% of the sector's Core Earnings, which is down from 53% in the TTM ended 1Q22.